 Articles are delivered electronically via ILLiad and do not need to be returned.
 Be sure to save articles received to your computer as they are only available for 60 days.

 Materials should be returned on time to the circulation desk.
-If you fail to return ILL material on time, you will receive overdue notices as a reminder.
-After the material is over 30 days overdue, you will be billed for the replacement cost ($50 minimum).
-The replacement cost will be refunded if the outstanding item is returned.
-The ILL office may also suspend future ILL privileges if ILL materials are late.
+If ILL materials are late, you will receive overdue notices as a reminder.
+You will be billed for the replacement cost ($50 minimum) of materials over 30 days late, but this will refunded if the item is returned.
+The ILL office may also suspend future ILL privileges if materials are late.

 Copyright & Photocopying

-The Norwich University Library follows the current copyright guidelines when requesting a copy of material.
-Not more than five articles may be requested in a calendar year from a given journal title from the most recent five-year period.
-If this limit is exceeded, requests may be made through an article delivery service.
+The Norwich University Library follows current copyright guidelines when requesting a copy of material.
+We request no more than five articles in a calendar year from the most recent five-year period of a given journal title .
+If this limit is exceeded, we place requests through an article delivery service.
 All supplied copies include a notice of copyright.